martintara/creepy/src/README.md

         self.servos[0].move(backward_position)
         print(f"Leg {self.leg_id} moved backward with orientation offset {self.offset}")

-# manual_control, manual_control_angle and manual_control_ik are used to test the movement of the servos using input from the keybord
+    # manual_control, manual_control_angle and manual_control_ik are used to test the movement of the servos using input from the keyboard
     def manual_control(self, id: int):
         self.servos[id].manual_control()